Being a First Time Home Buyer Doesn’t Have To Be Hard With These 9 Tips

 • Experience with helping clients buy and sell different types of properties.
 Some might specialize in luxury homes while others stay in the waterfront home niche.
 The right real estate agent can actually make the buying process pleasant even though it is stressful.
 You want an agent that you know has your best interests in mind and is willing to negotiate intensely for you.

-The issue arises when a lender lets a buyer know how much more they could receive even if it is well over what they want to spend.
-People don’t realize that these top numbers could leave other areas of their life empty due to a lack of money.
-Stable employment can be unexpectedly threatened so plan for the worst and hope for the best.
 Mortgage lenders have become more strict in terms of their loans.
 The housing bubble occurred due to lenders giving out loans that had a huge chance of defaulting.
 The proof of income and other financial information is now scrutinized heavily.
-Asking yourself the following questions can allow you to figure out which home you should buy:

 • What features do I want versus need?
 There are some features that would be nice to have but can be a financial drain like that of a large pool in the backyard.